 How do I prepare a document to be recorded?

-How do I prepare a document to be recorded?

-The Recorder's office strongly recommends that patrons seek professional advice from attorneys or licensed title agencies before preparing any document to be recorded.
+The Recorder's office strongly recommends that you seek professional advice from attorneys or licensed title agencies before preparing any document to be recorded.
 Our employees cannot offer legal advice.

 Does your office supply blank forms if I want to prepare my own document?

-No. You may obtain "fill in the blank" forms at many office supply or stationery stores.
+No. You may visit the Franklin County Law Library, visit your local library or may obtain "fill in the blank" forms at many office supply or stationery stores.
 Care must be taken that any submitted documents meet all legal requirements.

 What happens to an original document once it has been recorded?

 The originals are returned based on the instructions given to us at the time of recording.
-Typically those instructions are to return the documents to the financial institution or title company that is filing.
-Those filing may pay for postage at that time, and documents will be returned to the address specified.
-Documents can also be mailed in envelopes provided to us or held for pickup and signed out upon recording.
+Typically those instructions are to return the documents to the financial institution or title company that is completing the recording of the document(s).
+Individuals are recommended to provide a self-addressed stamped envelope when submitting their documents for their return.

 How do I search for a deed by street address or parcel number?